BostonDH/boston-dh-site/content/2025-pg-draft.md

 <!-- 2B -->
 ### How to Build a Framework for Digital Ethnic Courses with Limited Funding
-Location: KBLIC Exchange & Zoom
+Location: Zoom & Kirstein Business Library & Innovation Center: The Exchange (Boylston, Lower Level)

 <a class="modal-link" href="#doyen-rod">Workshop: How to Build a Framework for Digital Ethnic Courses with Limited Funding</a> &mdash; Alicia Doyen-Rodríguez (University of Massachusetts Boston), Tarika Sankar (Brown University)